 Gamers have been anxiously awaiting confirmation of the next generation of gaming consoles for months, and Microsoft is the first company to deliver.
-Launching in the Holiday 2020 period – most likely November 22 as per the previous consoles – gamers will be able to purchase the Xbox Series X. Microsoft is describing the Xbox Series X as the most powerful console ever, and has confirmed a handful of exclusive titles to accompany the launch.
+Launching in the 2020 holiday season — most likely November 22, as per previous console releases — Microsoft is describing the Xbox Series X as the most powerful console ever, and has confirmed a handful of exclusive titles to accompany the launch.

-While no price has been announced, we can confirm that the Xbox Series X will release within weeks of the Sony PlayStation 5 console.
-It makes for a big end to 2020 where gamers will be asked to make an important and decisive choice on their gaming future.
+While no price has been announced, we can confirm that the Xbox Series X will release within weeks of Sony’s PlayStation 5 console.
+It makes for a big finale to 2020, asking gamers to make an important and decisive choice their gaming future.

-Xbox Series X name clarification: While it was the XSX that was revealed by Microsoft, the company has since come out and said there was some misunderstanding with the name.
+Xbox Series X name clarification: While Microsoft originally revealed the new console as the XSX, the company has since come out to clarify some misunderstanding with the name.
 The name of the new console is simply Xbox, but it will have multiple iterations.
-The version we know of at the moment is (presumably) the highest-end device – the Xbox (Series X).
+The version we know of at the moment is (presumably) the highest-end device, called the Xbox (Series X).